yunuskorkmaz/docs.tr-tr/docs/framework/wcf/feature-details/using-multiple-authentication-schemes-with-wcf.md

     </bindings>
 ```

- <span data-ttu-id="50d65-110">Yalnızca bir alt kümesini ServiceAuthenticationBehavior kullanarak hizmetinize kullanılacak kimlik doğrulama düzenleri istediğinizi belirtin veya \<serviceAuthenticationManager > öğesi.</span><span class="sxs-lookup"><span data-stu-id="50d65-110">You can specify that you only want a subset of authentication schemes to be used with your service using the ServiceAuthenticationBehavior or the \<serviceAuthenticationManager> element.</span></span> <span data-ttu-id="50d65-111">Bu kodda yapılandırırken ServiceAuthenticationBehavior aşağıdaki kod parçacığında gösterildiği gibi kullanın.</span><span class="sxs-lookup"><span data-stu-id="50d65-111">When configuring this in code use the ServiceAuthenticationBehavior as shown in the following code snippet.</span></span>
+ <span data-ttu-id="4020f-110">ServiceAuthenticationBehavior veya öğesini kullanarak hizmetinize yalnızca bir kimlik doğrulama şemaları alt kümesinin kullanılmasını istediğinizi belirtebilirsiniz \<serviceAuthenticationManager> .</span><span class="sxs-lookup"><span data-stu-id="4020f-110">You can specify that you only want a subset of authentication schemes to be used with your service using the ServiceAuthenticationBehavior or the \<serviceAuthenticationManager> element.</span></span> <span data-ttu-id="4020f-111">Bu kodda yapılandırırken, aşağıdaki kod parçacığında gösterildiği gibi ServiceAuthenticationBehavior kullanın.</span><span class="sxs-lookup"><span data-stu-id="4020f-111">When configuring this in code use the ServiceAuthenticationBehavior as shown in the following code snippet.</span></span>

 ```csharp
 // ...